Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Large-Scale Causal Discovery Results

-The barplots in Figure \ref{fig:Ranking}b) show that overall the ranking produced by \ac{DOS} has the highest correlation with the rankings based on \ac{COD} and n\ac{SID}.
-Each of these two metrics plays a pivotal role in the evaluation of the estimated causal \ac{DAG}s. \ac{COD} quantifies the mistakes in the computed causal order, which represents the backbone of the estimated graph, and n\ac{SID} quantifies the capacity of the estimated \ac{DAG}s to be utilized in the context of causal inference.
-The fact that \ac{COD} and n\ac{SID} are often not reported both by studies presenting novel methods and benchmarking studies, as shown in Sections \ref{subsec:SFECR} and \ref{subsec:RelatedBenchmarks}, underlines the contribution of designing a novel, multi-dimensional performance indicator, which incorporates, among others, both \ac{COD} and n\ac{SID}.\\
+The bar plots in Figure \ref{fig:Ranking}b) show that overall the ranking produced by \ac{DOS} is highly correlated with the rankings based on n\ac{COD} and n\ac{SID}.
+We suspect that the rank-based correlation results from assigning equal weights to each one-dimensional evaluation criterion for the computation of the integrated metric.
+Thus, manipulating these weights would result in a slightly different correlation with \ac{DOS}.
+Both metrics n\ac{COD} and n\ac{SID} play a pivotal role in the evaluation of the estimated causal \ac{DAG}s. n\ac{COD} quantifies the mistakes in the computed causal order, which represents the backbone of the estimated graph, and n\ac{SID} quantifies the capacity of the estimated \ac{DAG}s to be utilized in the context of causal inference.
+The fact that n\ac{COD} and n\ac{SID} are often not reported by studies presenting novel or benchmarking existing methods, as shown in Sections \ref{subsec:SFECR} and \ref{subsec:RelatedBenchmarks}, underlines the contribution of designing a novel, multi-dimensional performance indicator, which incorporates, among others, both n\ac{COD} and n\ac{SID}.\\